braincellss/more-info-about-me-/README.md

 pls do not copy my skins, I hid/block/unfriend freely

-I like jokes, but please don't take it the wrong way..
+ like jokes, but please don't take it the wrong way..

-I um overthink so sory..
+  overthink so sory..

 If I did something wrong, please whisper to me so I can fix  what was wrong